 - Whipped cream or vanilla ice cream

-1 Scald the milk and butter in a large double boiler.
+1 Scald the milk and butter: Scald the milk and butter in a large double boiler.
 Or heat the milk and butter for 5 or 6 minutes on high heat in the microwave, until it is boiling, then transfer it to a pot on the stove.
 Keep hot on medium heat.

 2 Preheat oven to 250°F.

-3 In a separate bowl, mix cornmeal, flour, and salt; stir in molasses.
+3 Make cornmeal milk base: In a separate bowl, mix cornmeal, flour, and salt; stir in molasses.
 Thin the mixture with about 1/2 cup of scalded milk, a few tablespoons at a time, then gradually add the mixture back to the large pot of scalded milk.
 Cook, stirring until thickened.